lltcggie/discord-plugin/README.md

 ## Install Instructions

-1. Get a Discord Webhook ID and Webhook Token: https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks
+1. Get a Discord Webhook ID and Webhook Token(Integration Token): https://support.discordapp.com/hc/en-us/articles/228383668-Intro-to-Webhooks
 2. Install this plugin on your Jenkins server
 3. Configure it in your Jenkins job (and optionally as global configuration) and **add it as a Post-build action**.

-Webhook ID and Webhook Token: https://discordapp.com/api/webhooks/(Webhook ID)/(Webhook Token)
+Webhook ID and Webhook Token(Integration Token): https://discordapp.com/api/webhooks/(Webhook ID)/(Webhook Token)

 #### Security